Shopify/product-reviews-polaris-example/workshop.md

 ### Page

-We will start with the [Page](https://polaris-v2.shopify.com/components/structure/page) component.
+We start with just a simple [Page](https://polaris.shopify.com/components/structure/page) component.
 The page component should wrap each page in your app.

-Below our dependency imports, let's import the page component from Polaris.
+Below our dependency imports, you'll notice we've imported the page component from Shopify Polaris.

 ```jsx
 import React from 'react';